Our Lady of Guadalupe School v. Morrissey-Berru: Supreme Court

 Both cases petitioned to the Supreme Court to challenge the decision of the Ninth Circuit in light of Hosanna-Tabor.
-The Supreme Court certified both cases in December 2019, consolidating them under Our Lady of Guadalupe.
+The Supreme Court agreed in December 2019 to hear both cases, consolidating them under Our Lady of Guadalupe.

 Oral arguments were heard via teleconference on May 11, 2020, part of the block of cases held in this manner due to the COVID-19 pandemic.
 The Justices asked questions of how to define a ministerial position as to trigger the ministerial exception to the discrimination rules without too much disruption, as well as when termination is made for reasons that have nothing to do with religious function.

 The Court issued its decision on July 8, 2020, reversing the Ninth Circuit's ruling in both consolidated cases and remanding them for review.
 In the 7–2 majority opinion written by Justice Samuel Alito and joined by all but Justices Ruth Bader Ginsburg and Sonia Sotomayor, the Court ruled that the Ninth had erred in applying the four Hosanna-Tabor conditions that must all be met to evoke the ministerial exception, and instead should be based primarily on the religious function that the position serves within the organization.
 Alito wrote: "The religious education and formation of students is the very reason for the existence of most private religious schools, and therefore the selection and supervision of the teachers upon whom the schools rely to do this work lie at the core of their mission.
 Judicial review of the way in which religious schools discharge those responsibilities would undermine the independence of religious institutions in a way that the First Amendment does not tolerate."

 Sotomayor wrote a dissent that was joined by Ginsburg, arguing that the decision gave religious organizations a wide berth of power to dismiss employees unrelated to the religious purpose of the organization.
 Sotomayor wrote "This sweeping result is profoundly unfair.
 Recently, this Court has lamented a perceived 'discrimination against religion.'
 Yet here it swings the pendulum in the extreme opposite direction, permitting religious entities to discriminate widely and with impunity for reasons wholly divorced from religious beliefs.
 The inherent injustice in the Court's conclusion will be impossible to ignore for long, particularly in a pluralistic society like ours."